 - Third Cook

-In the United States, there were 424,800 jobs for Institution and Cafeteria Cook in 2016.
+In 2016, there was an estimated number of 424,800 jobs in the United States for Institution and Cafeteria Cook.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 32,600 new jobs for Institution and Cafeteria Cook by 2026.
-Due to new job openings and attrition, there will be an average of 64,400 job openings in this field each year.
+There will be an estimated 64,400 positions for Institution & Cafeteria Cook per year.

 The states with the most job growth for Institution & Cafeteria Cook are Arizona, Utah, and Nevada.
 Watch out if you plan on working in Alabama, Wyoming, or Maine.
 These states have the worst job growth for this type of profession.